+More than 350,000 COPIES SOLD

+$\checkmark$

-More than 300,000 COPIES SOLD $\mathbf{\vee}$ READ AN EXCERPT FROM Biography of Silence translated by David Shook I began to sit to meditate in silence and stillness on my own account and at my own risk. without anyone to give me any basic notions of how to do so or to accompany me in the process.
+READ AN EXCERPT FROM Biography of Silence translated by David Shook

+I began to sit to meditate in silence and stillness on my own account and at my own risk, without anyone to give me any basic notions of how to do so or to accompany me in the process.
 The simplicity of the method-sitting, breathing, quieting one's thoughts-and most of all, the simplicity of its intention-to reconcile a person with what they are-seduced me from the beginning.
 As I have a tenacious temperament, I have remained faithful for several years to this discipline of simply sitting and gathering myself; and at once I understood that it was about accepting whatever came-whatever it might be- with good humor.

 During the first few months I meditated badly, very badly; keeping my back straight and my knees bent was not at all easy for me and, as if that was not enough, I breathed with a certain agitation.
 I was perfectly aware that this sitting without doing anything was something as foreign to my education and experience as-contradictory though this seems-it was equally innate to who I was deep down.
 Nonetheless, there was something very powerful that pulled at me: the hint that the path of silent meditation would guide me to encounter my own self at least as much or more so than literature, which I have always been very fond of.
+RIGHTS SOLD TO

+Italian

+Vita e Pensiero

+Manuscript in Spanish

+and Italian.
+English

+excerpt available.